dart-archive/googleapis_auth/README.md

-To prevent popup blockers from blocking the user authorization dialog, the methods `obtainAccessCredentialsViaUserConsent` and `clientViaUserConsent` should preferrably only be called inside an event handler, since most browsers do not block popup windows created in response to a user interaction.
+To prevent popup blockers from blocking the user authorization dialog, the methods `obtainAccessCredentialsViaUserConsent` and `clientViaUserConsent` should preferably only be called inside an event handler, since most browsers do not block popup windows created in response to a user interaction.

 The authenticated HTTP client can now access data on behalf a user for the